 A flavorful classic Spanish rice dish made in one pan!
 Please see notes about using Bomba rice.
 Cooking time will vary due to burner heat, altitude and pan used, so be sure to keep an eye on your rice.
 You want that crispy soccorat, but you don't want to burn it:)

-4 boneless, skinless chicken thighs, cut in half
+- 4 boneless skinless chicken thighs, cut in thirds

 Prepare all ingredients